Thinking Outside The Gym

 Rise And Shine all Day

 Morning fitness primes the brain.
-Afternoon yoga and mat classes re-engages the brain and focuses the mind to alleviate stress.
-And “brain breaks” augment energy and attention throughout the day.
+Afternoon movement and learning activities re-engage the brain and focus the mind to alleviate stress.
+These “brain breaks” augment energy and attention throughout the day.
 Explore A Day in His Life

 "When I first got to Gateway I believed that Sparks was a waste of time.
 Now after being here, I realize that exercise in the morning before school helps me focus and motivates me.
 I also like to be able to take Sparks breaks in school so I get back to what I was working on, and that is what Sparks does."